How To Improve CAT Verbal Ability: Check Important Questions and Preparation Tips

 It is much easier to understand any language by knowing the way its words are used, its sentences are framed and ideas are conveyed than by refering to an English Language guide.
 Also, noticing how a word is used will cement the correct meaning and usage of the word/phrase than learning it by rote.

-There will be 4-5 RC passages in CAT 2025 of 400 plus words.
-Irrespective of the style of answering followed in the exam (reading before answering or vice versa), the speed at which you read the passage is critical.
+There will be 4-5 RC passages in CAT 2026 of atteast 400 plus words.
+Irrespective of the style of answering you follow, the speed at which you read the passage is critical.
 Someone who can read an average length passage (400 words) in three minutes. has a definite edge over someone who takes four minutes.
 The best way to improve reading speed is by reading articles in progressively lesser time.
+Remember that there are 4-5 passages having 24 questions and the time limit is 40 minutes.

 Download CAT Question Papers: